tomakazoo/ai-family-blog/src/content/posts/master-event-driven-architecture-kafka-series.md

 > **💻 Language Note:** All code examples in this series are written in **C#**.
 Python implementations will be added in the future following the same patterns and concepts demonstrated here.

-> **🔧 Kafka Version:** This series uses **Kafka version 7.5.0 (Confluent Platform)**, which corresponds to **Apache Kafka 3.5.0**.
-The Confluent Platform image includes Kafka and additional tooling.
-This version still runs Zookeeper.
-In future updates, I will migrate to a version after 3.9 (which was the last version including Zookeeper).
+> **🔧 Kafka Version:** This series uses **Confluent Platform 7.5.0** (Apache Kafka 3.5.0) with ZooKeeper for earlier examples (Parts 1-4), and **Apache Kafka 3.7.0** in KRaft mode (no ZooKeeper) for advanced examples (Part 7).
+The Confluent Platform image includes Kafka and additional tooling like Schema Registry.
+Advanced examples demonstrate the modern KRaft mode, which eliminates the need for ZooKeeper.

 Alright, let's finally figure out this whole Event-Driven Kafka thing.